Yueleng/web-dev-tutorials/next-meetup-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## What is NextJS and Why

+- The React Framework for Production
+  - You still write React code, you still build React components and use React features (props, state, context, ...)
+  - NextJS just enhances your React apps and adds more features
+  - Lots of built-in featuers (e.g. routing) that help you solve common problems & clear guidance on how to use those features.
+  - There are certain problems which you will need to solve for almost all production-ready React apps: NextJS solves those for you.
+- A fullstack framework for ReactJS
+- NextJS solves common problems and makes building React apps easier!

+## NextJS key features

+- Server-side rendering

+  - Automatic page pre-rendering: Greate for SEO and initial load
+  - Blending client-side and server-side: Fetch data on the server and render finished pages

+- File based Routing

+  - Define pages and routes instead of code
+  - Less code, less work, highly understandable

+- Fullstack capabilities

+  - Easily add backend (server-side) code to your Next / React apps
+  - Storing data, getting data, authentication etc. Can be added to your React project.
+  - Don't have to build a standalone api project, but can be incorporated into the NextJS project.